maxsw02/lammps/doc/src/improper_hybrid.rst

 for more info.

-Unlike other improper styles, the hybrid improper style does not store improper coefficient info for individual sub-styles in :doc:`binary restart files <restart>` or :doc:`data files <write_data>`.
-Thus when restarting a simulation, you need to re-specify the improper_coeff commands.
+Unlike other improper styles, the hybrid improper style does not store improper coefficient info for individual sub-styles in a :doc:`binary restart files <restart>`.
+Thus when restarting a simulation from a restart file, you need to re-specify improper_coeff commands.

 Related commands
 """"""""""""""""